bgermann/cforms2/readme.txt

 * bugfix:   DB Tracking: multi-line fields are now consistently stored (no extra <br/>)
 * other:    a few more form themes (wide & big, no border)
 * other:    slightly enhanced email formatting
-* other:    added seperate USER CAPability for tracking only! (use w/ Role Manager plugin!)
+* other:    added separate USER CAPability for tracking only! (use w/ Role Manager plugin!)

 = 4.7 =